flaky, fluffy southern buttermilk biscuits, step by step

 - 1 cup cold buttermilk

-- Heat oven to 450 degrees F. Generously grease bottom of a baking sheet with butter.
+- Heat oven to 450°F. Generously grease bottom of a baking sheet with butter or line with parchment paper.

 - Use a box grater to grate cold butter into a small bowl — or, cut butter with a knife into very small cubes.
 Place bowl in freezer.